ConveyorLabs/smart-contracts/QSP_Checklist.md

 The `LimitOrder` system is the old contract architecture with a few small modifications/optimizations.
 The `LimitOrder` system was changed to have a linear execution flow, and will be exclusively used for `stoploss` orders although it is capable of executing any type of limit order.

 In addition to the previoius `LimitOrder` system, we created the `SandboxLimitOrders` system to reduce execution cost, and significantly increase the flexibility of the protocol.
-To save execution cost and allow for maximum flexiblity in execution, the `SandboxLimitOrders` system optimistically executes arbitrary calldata passed by the executor and simply validates the users token balances pre/post execution to ensure order fulfillment, allowing for significant gas savings for the user.
+To save execution cost and allow for maximum flexiblity in execution, the `SandboxLimitOrder` system optimistically executes arbitrary calldata passed by the executor and simply validates the users token balances pre/post execution to ensure order fulfillment, allowing for significant gas savings for the user.

-## Old System
+## LimitOrder System
+The following contracts are part of the LimitOrder system.

 `LimitOrderBook.sol`, Previously `OrderBook.sol` </br>
 `LimitOrderRouter.sol` </br>
 `LimitOrderQuoter.sol`, Previously `LimitOrderBatcher.sol` </br>